SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Maximum number of times | You can set the number of times the capability can be used.
+| Maximum count | You can set the number of times the capability can be used.
-| You can set whether the decision is exchanged on the next turn after the ability is used.
+| Reflected in next turn| You can set whether the decision is exchanged on the next turn after the ability is used.
 -----------------------
-## Tracker
+## Pursuer
 ### Imposter camp
 Arrows will be displayed to the location of nearby non-imposter camp players.
 -----------------------
-## Evil Scientist
+## EvilScientist
 ### Imposter camp
 By pressing the transparency button, <br>.
 You become invisible for a certain period of time.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Transparent cooldown | Allows you to set the cooldown before the ability can be used
+| Evil Scientist Invisibility Cooldown | Allows you to set the cooldown before the ability can be used
-| Transparency Duration You can set the duration of the capability.
+| Evil Scientist's Invisibility Duration | Transparency Duration You can set the duration of the capability.
 -----------------------
 ## Hawk
 ### Imposter camp
 Clicking the Hawkeye button widens the visible area for a certain period of time.
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown before the ability can be used.
+| Cool Time | You can set the cooldown before the ability can be used.
-| Duration You can set the duration of the capability.
+| Duration | Duration You can set the duration of the capability.
 -----------------------
 ## Minimalist
 ### Imposter camp
 This is a position with a short kill cool time instead of the absence of some buttons. <br> SuperHostRoles support
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set the cooldown time before the ability can be used.
+| Minimalist Kill Cool Time | You can set the cooldown time before the ability can be used.
-| You can set whether minimalists can use vents.
+| Use Vent | You can set whether minimalists can use vents.
-| Minimalists can set whether they can use sabotage.
+| Use Sabotage | Minimalists can set whether they can use sabotage.
-| You can set whether the minimalist can report.
+| DeadBody Report | You can set whether the minimalist can report.
 -----------------------
 ## Magaziner
 ### Imposter camp
 When kill cool time is accumulated, the save button becomes available. <br> Press the Save button to save your kills. <br>